Universal Camouflage Pattern: Phase I

+The results of 2002 Army Times poll illustrating the patterns tested in phase I.

-In late 2002, the camouflage patterns were rated on their blending, brightness, contrast, and detection by U.S. Army soldiers, during the daytime, and also at night using Near-Infrared (NIR) night vision devices.
-During Phase I of testing, only daytime evaluations were conducted.
-Due to the more time efficient and cost-effective method of printing via inkjet sprayers, colors of the patterns were adjusted to how they would be viewed when under NIR conditions.
-(Note: "From Phase I to II, inkjets were printed to incorporate NIR attributes." - (dugas.ppt slide 16 in speaker notes)) Inkjet reactive and acid dyes are not NIR compliant.
-For the remainder of the phases, production printing with regular dyes and mechanical rollers were used.
-Scorpion (Unmodified) was included in Phase I of the trials.
-(Note: "“Crye” (Scorpion) is the camouflage intended for all environments that... was included in evaluations." - ln 54-56 of Better blend (The Warrior article) website archive, not PDF, Nov 2002 (before start of early 2003 tests) full: "“Crye” is the camouflage intended for all environments that’s now being modeled by Objective Force Warrior and was included in evaluations.")
+In late 2002, the camouflage patterns were rated on their blending, brightness, contrast, and detection by U.S. Army soldiers in daylight conditions.
+The samples patterns were prepared using inkjet printing for time-efficiency and cost-effectiveness.
+However, inkjet dyes are highly visible on near-infrared (NIR) night vision devices, so actual NIR evaluations could not be conducted; instead the colors of the patterns were adjusted to simulate how they would be viewed under NIR (Note: "From Phase I to II, inkjets were printed to incorporate NIR attributes." - (dugas.ppt slide 16 in speaker notes)) For the remainder of the phases, production printing with regular dyes and mechanical rollers were used.

-Following testing, the Shadowline pattern was eliminated, along with the urban and desert-urban colorways of All-Over Brush.
+Following phase I testing, the Shadowline pattern was eliminated, along with the urban and desert-urban color ways of All-Over Brush.
 All four of the Track patterns were accepted along with All-Over Brush's woodland and desert colorways.